Ladders, lumber, pipe, kayaks - any long cargo - is much easier to load ...

 While our headache racks are an outstanding tool to help protect your truck cab you can boost their functionality with the addition of our half or three-quarter height rear hoops.
-Rear hoops for trucks allow you to easily haul long loads without the bulk of a full size equipment rack.
+Rear hoops for trucks allow you to easily haul long loads without the bulk of a full size equipment or pipe rack.

 Contractors love the lower height because it's easier to load.
 The angle also creates more clearance over the cab which is critical if you're hauling a long, flexible load.
 And, of course, the smaller size of the rear hoop makes popping it in and out of your stake pockets a breeze when you don't need it.